fabnavarro/SGWT-SURE/README.md

 The codes are based on the [gasper](https://github.com/fabnavarro/gasper) package De Loynes, Navarro, and Olivier (2020).
-To install the package, download the latest [version](https://github.com/fabnavarro/gasper/releases) and run the following command in a terminal:
+To install the package, download the 1.0.0 [version](https://github.com/fabnavarro/gasper/releases) and run the following command in a terminal: